Cosium/git-code-format-maven-plugin/README.md

 ### Breaking changes between 2.x and 3.x

 * [#64](https://github.com/Cosium/git-code-format-maven-plugin/issues/64) `google-java-format 1.8` [dropped support for java 8](https://github.com/google/google-java-format/releases/tag/google-java-format-1.8).
-  The minimum supported runtime version for the plugin is JDK 11.
+  The minimum supported runtime version for the plugin is JDK 11. i.e. Maven must run on JDK 11+ while the target project can still be built and run using JDK 8.

 ### Breaking changes between 1.x and 2.x